Pyatrowshchyna: Grand Duchy of Lithuania

 The settlement likely emerged on lands separated from the ancient Lošyca volost.
 Between 1453 and 1492, Grand Duke Casimir IV Jagiellon confirmed the purchase of a "small estate" (imeneytsa) "on the river... on the Lošyca" by his scribe, Pietraszka Lubicz, from Piotr Dzierżkowicz, the brother of Bishop Mikołaj.
 In 1493, Grand Duke Alexander Jagiellon also confirmed Lubicz's purchases.

-In 1492, Piatroŭski dvor is mentioned, belonging to the royal scribe Piotr Lubicz, which was likely his main estate.
+In 1492, Piatroŭski dvor is mentioned, belonging to the royal scribe Piotr Lubicz, and it was likely his main estate.
 The name of the manor evidently comes from the owner's first name, though it is uncertain whether it refers to Lubicz or Dzierżkowicz.
 Under Piotr Lubicz, the Piatroŭski Dvor estate included, among other things, a mill on the Pcič river and a large apiary land between the Barysaŭ and Lahojsk roads.
-Piotr Lubicz bequeathed half of the flour from the mill, the apiary land, and a tithe "from all grain" from the lands in Verbkovichy and Piatroŭski Dvor to the Church of the Ascension of Christ in Minsk.
+Piotr Lubicz bequeathed half of the flour from the mill, the apiary, and a tithe "from all grain" from the lands in Verbkovichy and Piatroŭski Dvor to the Church of the Ascension of Christ in Minsk.

 In 1567, it is mentioned as the village of Piatrovičy, belonging to P. Krantowski and U. Chmielewski, situated in the Minsk Povet of the Minsk Voivodeship of the Grand Duchy of Lithuania.
 In the 17th and 18th centuries, the Polonized name Pietrowszczyzna appears.
 In 1667, the estate Piatraŭščyzna had 7 hearths (dym) and was the property of the Catholic Church.

 In 1791, one part of Piatroŭščyna contained the estate of Žyžemski, a tavern, 23 hearths, and belonged to the Karališčavičy Catholic parish.